llaverowallet/llavero/README.md

 | **Censorship Resistant**      | NO         | YES      | YES      | NO, but difficult |
 | **Protect any digital asset** | NO         | NO       | NO       | Yes               |

+### Status & contributions

-# Objectives
+## Objectives

 Can open source create an IaC solution for personal use – easy, secure, 100% private, cheap, and censorship-resistant?

 Why?
 For absolute privacy, security, ease of use, and resilience to secure my assets and personal verifiable credentials.

 A self-service should be designed to be for a single user.
-It user should have hardware isolation to maintain his full privacy.
-It should be designed to scale.
+The user should have hardware isolation to maintain his full privacy.
+It should not be designed to scale, since is just for one user.

-It should be resilient, the end user should not have to waste time to maintain his services.
+It should be resilient; the end user should not have to spend time maintaining their services.

-Hardware agnostic, or cloud agnostic.
-The user should be able to migrate from one cloud to another, cheaply and in a few steps.
+It should be hardware-agnostic or cloud-agnostic.
+The user should be able to migrate from one cloud to another.

-Ideally censorship resistant.
-If the solution is multi-infrastructure, even if AWS closes your account you should be working and don't lose anything in another cloud or personal hardware.
+Ideally, it should be resistant to censorship.
+If the solution is multi-infrastructure, even if AWS closes your account, you should be able to continue working and not lose anything on another cloud or personal hardware.

-### Why all this crap?
+### Why all this?

-First, because we can :) and should be easy, cheap and fully private.
+First, because we can :) It should be easy, affordable, and fully private.

-Second, because, in the next years our digital identity will be compromised by AI.
-We need to think of new ways to deliver a technology solution for end-users, that is easy, secure, private and with full autonomy.
+Second, in the coming years, our digital identity will be compromised by AI.
+We need to think of new ways to deliver a technology solution for end users that is easy, secure, private, and fully autonomous.

+### Philosophy

+    Technology to the people.
+Provide the best technology as possible to end-users at an affordable cost.

 # Installation

-## Manual Installation
+## Manual/Dev Installation

 GA installation